-Marriage at any age should be taken seriously.
-At a young age, financial risks are generally minimal.
-But for older adults, entering into marriage can be financially far more risky.
+Marriage at any age creates responsibilities and potential liabilities.
+For older adults, entering into marriage can be financially more risky.

 Over time, most adults acquire property and build an estate for themselves.
 They may also enjoy substantial income from their career or investments.